kamranahmedse/developer-roadmap/src/data/roadmaps/ml/content/Pandas_resources.md

 # **PANDAS**:

 Pandas is an open-source data analysis library for Python.
 It provides data structures and functions for manipulating numerical tables and time series.

 ### *INTRODUCTION*:

-     --Pandas is built on top of NumPy and provides fast, flexible, and expressive data structures designed to work with relational or labeled data.
+Pandas is built on top of NumPy and provides fast, flexible, and expressive data structures designed to work with relational or labeled data.

-     --A Series is a one-dimensional array-like object that can hold any data type, while a DataFrame is a two-dimensional table-like data structure with columns of potentially different types.
+A Series is a one-dimensional array-like object that can hold any data type, while a DataFrame is a two-dimensional table-like data structure with columns of potentially different types.

      Overall, Pandas is a powerful library for data manipulation and analysis, making it a popular choice for data scientists, analysts, and researchers in various fields.